 Imagine yourself at the very top of the pyramid of knowledge and belief.
 Right at the apex, there is no knowledge or belief.
 You are a political newborn, so to speak.

 At the base of the pyramid, the knowledge level is deep and wide.
-On the right side of the base is where all the conservative ideals, knowledge, and insights lie.
+On the right side of the base all the conservative ideals, knowledge, and insights lie.
 On the left side live the liberal ones.

 When you start at the top, you get tipped down one side or another.
 Maybe it’s a column you read, or a talking head on TV, or a parent, teacher, or friend.
 Doesn’t really matter, but somehow you get tipped to one side or the other and start rolling down that side of the pyramid, gathering ideology as you go.